JNRowe/bleeter/README.rst

 Configuration
 -------------

+The first time you run ``bleeter`` you should use the ``--get-token`` option to setup OAuth_ access.

-It is also possible to include tweets from users you are not directly following by adding them to the configuration file, which should be placed in ``${XDG_CONFIG_HOME}/bleeter/config.ini``.
+It is possible to include tweets from users you are not directly following by adding them to the configuration file, which should be placed in ``${XDG_CONFIG_HOME}/bleeter/config.ini``.
 Its format should be::

     stealth = NotThatInteresting,Boring

 Where the ``stealth`` value should be a comma separated list of twitter usernames or numeric identifiers.

-The first time you run ``bleeter`` you should use the ``--get-token`` option to setup OAuth_ access.

 There is an ``ignore`` option that allows you to specify a list of keywords you wish to use as ignore filters for tweets you receive.
 Keywords can be normal